 If you’re looking to open a savings account, interest rates matter.
-The best banks for savings accounts pay you for keeping your money there, so it’s a symbiotic relationship.
-But there are plenty of other banks who just take your money and give you nothing in return for choosing them.
+The best banks for savings accounts pay you just for keeping your money there, so it’s a symbiotic relationship.
+But there are plenty of other banks who will happily take your money and give you nothing in return.

 So which ones are the best interest bank accounts?
 I’m writing about three of my current favorites, plus one up-and-comer offering great interest rates once it launches.

 A quick note before beginning: the term “APY” in reference to interest rates means “annual percentage yield,” i.e. how much you’ll earn in interest each year.
-1% APY means that on a balance of $100, you’ll earn $1 in interest.
-5% APY means you’ll earn $5, and so on.
+1% APY means that on a balance of $100, you’ll earn $1 in interest per year.
+5% APY means you’ll earn $5 on that same amount, and so on.
 The more you save, the more you earn.

 I’ll also be focusing more on online banks, which can afford to pay more in interest since their operating costs are low.
-Most brick-and-mortar banks pay in the range of 0.01% APY, or one cent on $100.
-When you’re looking to earn money with a good high-interest bank account, you won’t find it at those.
+Most brick-and-mortar banks pay in the range of 0.01% APY, or one cent per year on $100.
+When you’re looking to earn money with a good high-interest bank account, you won’t usually find it at those places.

 Without further ado, here are some of the best interest bank accounts.